We are delighted to present a ring lecture and

 28.

-For additional background, see our recent paper in Nature
+For additional background, see our paper

-Biotechnology, A comprehensive assessment of RNA-seq
+Biotechnology, A comprehensive

-accuracy, reproducibility and information content by the
+information content by the Sequencing Quality Control

 -